 The gut mucosa is a protective barrier that lines the digestive tract.
 It houses the gut microbiome, aids in the absorption of nutrients, and protects us from pathogens, toxins, and dietary antigens.
 It is a vital part of the immune system and contains intestinal immunomodulatory cells that control immune responses and reduce inflammation.
 Strengthening the gut mucosa is an important strategy for improving Sjogren’s syndrome.

-For mucosal support, Mega IgG2000 is a dairy-free, bovine serum-derived immunoglobulin concentrate.
-It supports gut barrier function, improves immunity, and decreases inflammation in the gut.
-Mega IgG2000 also binds to environmental toxins, neutralizes pathogens, and aids digestion.
+For mucosal support, look for a high quality colostrum or a dairy-free, bovine serum-derived immunoglobulin concentrate (BSI).
+These free form immunoglobulins support gut barrier function, improve immunity, and decrease inflammation in the gut.
+The immunoglobulins also bind to environmental toxins, neutralize pathogens, and aid digestion.

 Bovine colostrum is rich in antimicrobial substances and growth factors.
 Due to these properties, it may help to improve the overall health for people with Sjogren’s (13).